The HPC Pool

 If you are a PI/Supervisor please supply the code to the people who you wish to be registered against it.

-If you are a user please email that project code to its-ri-team@manchester.ac.uk, copying your PI/Supervisor, and ask for access to The HPC Pool.
+If you are a user please fill in our form and ask for access to The HPC Pool supplying the project code in the form.
 We will then register your account and send you a confirmation with further details about The HPC Pool in it.

 The project code will also be needed in your jobscripts.